gainduamarasinghe/Real_Time_Ticketing_System/README.md

 # Project Name: Real-Time Ticketing System

-Welcome to the Real-Time Ticketing System repository!
-This project is designed to simulate and manage a ticketing system with real-time updates.
+Welcome to the Real-Time Ticketing System repository!🚀 This project is designed to simulate and manage a ticketing system with real-time updates.
 It is divided into three main components:

 - **CLI**: Command-Line Interface for managing and monitoring the system.
 - **Frontend**: Angular application for user interaction.
 - **Backend**: Spring Boot application for business logic and API endpoints.

 ## Features
-- Real-time updates using WebSockets for log monitoring and ticket updates.
+- Real-time updates using WebSockets for log monitoring and ticket updates.💯
-- REST API for configuration and control of the ticketing system.
+- REST API for configuration and control of the ticketing system.📲
-- CLI support for monitoring and debugging.
+- CLI support for monitoring and debugging.🐞
-- Angular-based frontend for an intuitive user experience.
+- Angular-based frontend for an intuitive user experience.👥

 ---